Commercial Kitchen

 Prerequisite: 50% or more in all 13 Cosmetology 20 modules.

-This senior course continues the development of skills in hairstyling and in further developing competency, speed and sales in client service operations.
-New skills developed at this level include: advanced hair cutting, designer permanent waving, chemical relaxing, male grooming, color removal, competition work and customer service.
+This senior course continues the development of skills in hairstyling and further developing competency, speed, and sales in client service operations.
+New skills developed at this level include advanced hair cutting, designer permanent waving, chemical relaxing, male grooming, color removal, competition work, and customer service.

 Design Studies